-Miscarriage, or pregnancy loss, can look and feel different for each woman.
-Common symptoms include bleeding and cramping.
+Miscarriage, or pregnancy loss, can look and feel different for each person.
+Possible symptoms include bleeding, blood clots, cramping, and more.

 It is important to note that bleeding is common during pregnancy — especially in early pregnancy.
 It does not necessarily mean that anything is wrong.

-The only way to accurately identify a miscarriage is to test pregnancy hormone levels and have an ultrasound of the uterus.
+The only way to accurately identify a pregnancy loss is to test pregnancy hormone levels and have an ultrasound of the uterus.